michaelsauter/crane/README.md

 Some commands have a `--force` flag, which will save you intermediate steps, such as stopping the containers before removing them, or rebuilding images when they exist already.
 When you use `--force` to remove containers first, you can also use `--kill` if you're impatient.
 For all available commands and details on usage, just type `crane`.

-## Cranefile
+## crane.json / crane.yaml
-A `Cranefile` defines an array of containers.
+The configuration defines an array of containers, either stored in JSON (`crane.json`) or YAML (`crane.yaml`).
 If a container depends on another one, it must appear before that container in the file.
 Every container consists of:

 * `name` (string, required): Name of the container